sllide/cms17/docs/structure.md

       * **Extention.php** A anonymous class that the engine can request and use.
       * ..

-## /system/services
-Services are the middleman between plugins and engines.
-While engines define basic functionality this is where the system resides and allowing plugins to use these can be dangerous.
-Services will

-#### File Structure
-  * **AbstractService.php** The basic functionality of a service will be defined here.
-  * Engine folder/
-    * **Service.php** The entry point of a service.
-    * classes/
-      * **Extention.php** A anonymous class that the service can request and use.
-      * ..

 ## /plugins
 While every other plugin like system described here has a pretty simmilar file structure plugins are a whole different case. plugins will be way more restricted compared to everything else as this is where (hopefully) third-party code will reside.